JYNi16/DFT-tools/README.md

 4. Supercell : scripts for making supercell coded by python.
 5. Band structure : scripts for band structure calculation coded by fortran.
 6. diff_POSCAR : scripts for making finite difference between two POSCAR files, such as FE and PE.
+7. Fitting_scripts : scripts for fitting physical parameters such as Heisenberg parameters ...